MDU-PHL/LisSero/paper.md.md

 One of the corner stones of transition to genomics in public health are Bioinformatic tools to assist in replicating wet lab processes using whole-genome sequence data.
-A number of tools have been written to carry out
+A number of tools have been written to carry out various bacterial sub-typing techniques, such as multi-locus sequence typing, and various types of phenotypic serotype inferences (e.g., *Salmonella* serotyping).
+Here we

 # Statement of need